The Edwards Family in Boston

 • Age 16 when Cornwallis surrenders at Yorktown on October 19, 1781

-• Age 17 when his older sister Sally Edwards marries Paul Revere Jr., firstborn son of Paul Revere on July 25, 1782
+• Age 17 when his older sister Sally Edwards marries Paul Revere Jr., firstborn son of Paul Revere, on August 22, 1782 at the New Brick (Second) Church.
+View the original church record.

 • Age 21 when 20,000 spectators fill the town to celebrate the opening of the Charles River Bridge on June 17, 1786